 I had run a temperature check on that room, prior to laying the OvrX tiles.
 Over a 24 hour period, the temperature difference between ceiling and floor temperatures was close to 4 degrees.
 After the tiles were laid, this difference went down to around 2 degrees.
 Once the laminate floor went in, it further decreased to 1.5 degrees.

 Next on the agenda was the drywall.
 I wanted to minimize the amount of joints required and so we used 12' sheets for most of this.
 Ronny helping me out with this made it all that much easier.
 Taping and mudding went fairly easily, along with applying primer paint.
-I don't know about the finish paint, as the design for that and the application of it was done by Amanda!
+I don't know about the finish paint, as

 The laminate floor went in without a hitch.
 Then I hung the doors (huge pain, as everything is crooked!) and applied the trim, caulking and painting.
 Now it's done.
 Almost.
 The brown cabinet hiding the electrical panel still needs to be painted white.
 But then, you should always leave something to look forward to, shouldn't you?